uvm-plaid/CIROH-NextGen-SMS-UVM/UVM-NRT-RoS/WifiBee-SWARM/README.md

 ### TODOS:
-- Improve the code that works with the Giga to connect to the SWARM -> turn it into an API.
+- Improve the code that works with the Giga to connect to the SWARM.
-- Try and Get WiFi Shield with Mayfly to work.
+- Try and Get WiFi Shield with Mayfly to work?

 ### SWARM:
 - Website for Tracking Sattelite Passes: https://kube.tools.swarm.space/pass-checker/